Eugenia Smith: Publication of memoirs

 Smith's public profile as a Romanov claimant was raised following her move to New York City in June 1963.
 She presented her manuscript to publishers Robert Speller & Sons, initially claiming that she was actually a friend of Grand Duchess Anastasia, who, before her death in 1918, had provided Smith with the notes on which the manuscript was based.
 Before proceeding any further, the Spellers contacted Gleb Botkin, son of the Tsar's physician and a childhood friend of the genuine Grand Duchess Anastasia.
 Botkin, who was a fervent supporter of rival Anastasia claimant Anna Anderson, was skeptical of Smith's claim.

 Speller & Sons subsequently requested that Smith undergo a lie detector test.
-This was undertaken by polygraph expert and former CIA agent Cleve Backster, who, after thirty hours of testing, concluded that he was "virtually positive that his subject was Anastasia".
+Under claims that she was Anastasia's close childhood friend, Smith failed the test, but after claiming that she actually was the late Princess, polygraph expert and former CIA agent Cleve Backster, concluded after nearly 30 hours of testing that he was "virtually positive that his subject was Anastasia".
 Gleb Botkin remained unconvinced; he later stated that "the lie detector must have had a screw loose somewhere", and warned Speller & Sons not to proceed with the project.

 Nevertheless, the publishers went ahead.
 Smith's manuscript was re-written as the memoirs of Grand Duchess Anastasia herself, and was published towards the end of 1963 under the title Anastasia: The Autobiography of H.I.H.
 The Grand Duchess Anastasia Nicholaevna of Russia.
 Prior to publication, excerpts were printed by Life magazine, along with articles detailing the mixed results of the lie detector tests, handwriting analysis and an anthropologist's comparison of Smith's facial features with photographs of the actual Grand Duchess.
 There were also comments from two people who had known the Grand Duchess in childhood: Princess Nina Chavchavadze and Gleb Botkin's sister, Tatiana Melnik, both of whom rejected Smith's claims.
 Like her brother, Tatiana Melnik was convinced that rival claimant Anna Anderson was the genuine article.
 Anderson was aware of Smith's claims and discussed them with journalist Alexis Milukoff in a series of taped interviews conducted in Germany in the mid-1960s.
 Of the story, Anderson simply quipped: "Is it not incredible?".

 In December 1963, Speller & Sons were contacted by Michael Goleniewski, a former Polish army officer who, for some years, had claimed to be Grand Duchess Anastasia's brother, the Tsarevich Alexei.
 A meeting was arranged between the two claimants, which took place at the publisher's New York offices on December 31, 1963.
 As recorded by Anna Anderson's biographer, the late James Blair Lovell, "the two imposters tearfully embraced and affirmed one another's authenticity".
 Although they later planned to collaborate on a memoir, the alleged siblings subsequently had a falling out.
 In 1965, Smith denounced Goleniewski as a fraud, although he reportedly remained convinced that she was his sister.